+The module implements role-based authentication.
 The module provides two pre-defined roles for users: User (status) and Cryptographic Officer (admin) role.
 One of these roles can be assumed by an operator after authenticating to the module remotely or through a console connection using a username/password combination.
 The module does not allow the creation of additional operator accounts or roles.